TamTunnel/AWAS/README.md

 ## 🗺️ Roadmap

 - [x] v1.0 - Core specification and basic examples
+- [x] v1.0.1 - MCP and A2A/ADK interoperability
 - [ ] v1.1 - Workflow definitions and multi-step actions
 - [ ] v1.2 - Real-time update capabilities
 - [ ] v1.3 - Advanced authentication mechanisms
-- [ ] v2.0 - Integration with MCP and A2A protocols
+- [ ] v2.0 - Extended protocol integrations

 ---
 **Made with ❤️ for the AI-driven web**